The Moses Firm

 This directory lists attorneys and law firms in the Atlanta metro area who handle burn injury cases.
 The listings include contact information, areas of practice, and other relevant details to help you make initial contact.
 This directory does not endorse any listed attorney, does not verify credentials beyond basic licensing status, and does not guarantee any particular outcome if you hire a listed attorney.

-When evaluating attorneys, consider asking about their experience with burn injury cases specifically, their familiarity with Georgia's workers' compensation system if your injury was work-related, whether they work on a contingency fee basis (meaning you pay no attorney's fee unless you recover), and how they communicate with clients throughout the process.
+When evaluating attorneys, consider asking about their experience with burn injury cases specifically, their familiarity with Georgia's workers' compensation system if your injury was work-related, whether they work on a contingency fee basis, and how they communicate with clients throughout the process.
 Georgia Rules of Professional Conduct govern attorney advertising and fee arrangements, and any attorney you hire should be able to explain their fee structure clearly before you sign a representation agreement.

 To begin the process, review the attorney listings on this page and contact those whose practice areas and location align with your situation.
 Most burn injury attorneys in Atlanta offer free initial consultations.
 Speaking with more than one attorney before making a decision is entirely appropriate and encouraged.